 Smothers et al. (2020) conduct the next relevant previous self-efficacy research.
 The study focused on teacher candidates' confidence in their ability to instruct children with special needs in inclusive institutions.
 In general, the results indicated that the self-efficacy of prospective teachers was moderate.
-Based on the three sub-constructs of prospective teacher self-efficacy, it was found that: 1) the sub-construction of "Using Inclusive Instructional" is in the moderate category as prospective teachers had lack confidence that they could use inclusive learning strategies, use various assessment strategies, and design learning materials and assignments that are able to accommodate all students; 2) the "Collaboration" sub-construct was in the Moderate category because prospective teachers had lack confidence they could involve parents, colleagues, and professionals in learning activities; and 3) "Managing Behavior" subconstruct was also in the Moderate category as the prospective teachers had lack confidence to deal with physically aggressive students, lack confidence in preventing, detecting, and controlling disruptive behaviour in the classroom, and lack of confidence in creating a disciplined atmosphere in the classroom.
+Based on the three sub-constructs of prospective teacher self-efficacy, it was found that: 1) the sub-construction of "Using Inclusive Instructional" is in the moderate category as prospective teachers had lack confidence that they could use inclusive learning strategies, use various assessment strategies, and design learning materials and assignments that are able to accommodate all students; 2) the "Collaboration" sub-construct was in the Moderate category because prospective teachers had lack confidence in informing others about inclusive education policies and/or special needs children, and they were not really sure whether they could involve parents, colleagues, and professionals in learning activities; and 3) "Managing Behavior" subconstruct was also in the Moderate category as the prospective teachers had lack confidence to deal with physically aggressive students, lack confidence in preventing, detecting, and controlling disruptive behaviour in the classroom, and lack of confidence in creating a disciplined atmosphere in the classroom.

 The previous study was performed by Nursyamsi & Corebima (2016).
 The study aimed to investigate the impact of the Numbered Head Together learning model on fourth-grade students' self-efficacy in science subjects.
 It utilized a quasi-experimental design with non-equivalent post-test-only control groups.
 The samples were chosen using a basic random sampling method.
 The participants of the study were 62 students.
 Data were collected through tests and surveys.
 The data analysis technique in this study was descriptive and inferential analysis techniques.
-Based on the t-test results, t{count} is 12.55, while t{table} with df = 60 at a significant level of 5% is 1.95.
-It means that t{count} is greater than t{table} ($t{count} > t{table}$), so that H0 is rejected and H1 is accepted.
+Based on the t-test results, $t{count}$ is 12.55, while $t{table}$ with df = 60 at a significant level of 5% is 1.95.
+It means that $t{count}$ is greater than $t{table}$ ( $t{count} > t{table}$ ), so that $H_0$ is rejected and $H_1$ is accepted.
 It indicated a significant difference between the self-efficacy of students taught using the Numbered Head Together learning model and those who did not.
 The Numbered Head Together learning model has a positive effect on fourth-grade elementary school students' self-efficacy in science disciplines, and it can enhance students' self-efficacy.